liferay/liferay-docs/develop/tutorials/articles/mobile-sdk-builder/building-mobile-sdks.markdown

 ### Configure the SDK Builder

-After you have downloaded the Liferay Mobile SDK project, you need to set a few properties before actually running a build.
+After you've downloaded the Liferay Mobile SDK project, you need to set a few properties before actually running a build.
 The Liferay Mobile SDK uses a build tool called Gradle.
 Since the Liferay Mobile SDK project already contains the Gradle Wrapper (`gradlew`), you don't need to install Gradle's separately.
-However, you still need to tell the builder how to communicate with your portlet and create an SDK specific to your mobile platform.
+You must, however, tell the builder how to communicate with your portlet and how to create an SDK specific to your mobile platform.
 You do this by setting the below properties in the `gradle.properties` file.

 ---

  ![Note](../../images/tip-pen-paper.png) **Note:** If you don't want to change `gradle.properties` directly, you can also copy it to `~/.gradle` and modify it there.
-Alternatively, you can also edit the `gradle.properties` inside each platform folder (ios/ or android/).
+Alternatively, you can also edit the `gradle.properties` inside each platform folder (`ios/` or `android/`).

 ---